Mold in your Charlotte home? We handle it end to end.

 The terms get used interchangeably and they should not be.
 A vetted Charlotte mold pro will explain which step you actually need:

 - Inspection.
 Visual and moisture-meter walkthrough of the affected areas.
 Identifies the moisture source, the extent of growth, and whether a remediation plan is needed.
-Often free or low-cost; the partner crew will tell you whether testing is necessary or just an upsell.
+Often free or low-cost; our crew will tell you whether testing is necessary or just an upsell.

 - Testing.
 Air or surface sampling sent to a lab to identify mold species and spore counts.
 Useful when health concerns are involved, when an insurance claim is in dispute, or when verifying a previous remediation worked.
 Not always necessary; visible black mold does not need a lab to confirm it is mold.